 3. Witness the Northern Lights

 The Northern Lights remain a piece of natural theatre which continues to draw visitors to Norway from around the world.
 The aurora borealis can be seen between late autumn and early spring, and a sighting is likely to be one of many mystical Norway memories which stay with you forever.
+Bear in mind that the Northern Lights do not appear everywhere in Norway and that the best way to experience them is travel where there is as little light pollution as possible.

 4. Explore Svalbard

 The islands of Svalbard are located north of Norway within the Arctic Circle.
-The area is one of the true arctic wildernesses, though its capital Longyearbyen is easily accessible from Oslo by air and provides a perfect base from which you can explore.
+The area is one of the true Arctic wildernesses, though its capital Longyearbyen is easily accessible from Oslo by air and provides a perfect base from which you can explore.
 Take a snowmobile safari, embark on a husky sledding adventure, go ice-caving, gaze up at the Northern Lights and generally discover as much as you can of this supreme, untouched landscape.

 5. Look over the edge at Preikestolen